 The Diary of Anne Frank Theme of Warfare

-The theme probably shouldn’t simply be "warfare" but World War II specifically.
+This theme probably shouldn’t simply be "warfare," but World War II specifically.
 The members of the Secret Annex follow the war news religiously via radio broadcasts.
 There are daily reminders that the country is at war, right down to the food that is available.
-Everybody’s life is in constant danger.
+Everybody’s life throughout the entirety of The Diary of Anne Frank is in constant danger.

 Questions About Warfare